EverettBrand/Rock-Paper-Scissors-Classification-Model/README.md

 # Rock-Paper-Scissors-Classification-Model
-Takes the name of a file as an argument from the commmand line
+Written in python, this program takes the name of a image file as an argument from the commmand line and runs the file through a classification model to determine if the this was an excellent project for self learning.